raiden-network/spec/messaging.rst

 Invariants
 ^^^^^^^^^^

+- Only valid if all the following hold:
+    - There is a channel which matches the given :term:`chain_id`, :term:`token_network`, and :term:`channel_identifier`.
+    - The corresponding channel is in the open state.
+    - The :term:`nonce` is increased by one in respect to the previous :term:`balance proof`
-- The :term:`balance proof` locksroot must be equal to the previous valid merkle tree with the lock provided in the messaged added into it.
+    - The :term:`locksroot` must change, the new value must be equal to the root of a new tree, which has all the previous locks plus the lock provided in the message.
+    - The :term:`locked_amount` must increase, the new value is equal to the old value plus the lock's amount.
-- The transfer is valid only if the `locked_amount` is smaller than the sender's :term:`capacity`.
+    - The lock's amount must be smaller then the participant's :term:`capacity`.
+    - The lock expiration must be greater than the current block number.
+    - The :term:`transferred amount` must not change.

 Fields
 ^^^^^^